+Required Texts:

-- Co-requisites: You must also be enrolled in Physics 272 in the same semester in order to get CORE lab science credit. - Required Texts: "Physics 275 Lab Manual" Second Edition--June 2007 "A Practical Guide to Data Analysis for Physical Science Students" by Lyons.
+"Physics 275 Lab Manual" - Second Edition--June 2007 "A Practical Guide to Data Analysis for Physical Science Students" by Lyons.
 Recommended Text: "Introduction to Error Analysis" by Taylor.

-Arriving late to class: Classes at Maryland begin right on the hour.
+Arriving late to class:

+Classes at Maryland begin right on the hour.
 It is important that you arrive on time so that you can get instructions for the lab and have time to finish.
 If you arrive more than 10 minutes late, you may not be allowed into the lab and will have to make it up during another section.

-Making Up Missed Labs: You should make every effort not to miss your regularly scheduled lab.
+Making Up Missed Labs:

+You should make every effort not to miss your regularly scheduled lab.
 If you miss your regular lab section, you should make that lab up by going to another section that week or by scheduling a makeup lab with the TA before your next lab.

+Grading:

-- Grading: 40% Spreadsheet Lab Report
+- 50% Spreadsheet Lab Report

 - 10% Homework

 - 20% First Practical Exam

 - 20% Second Practical Exam

-- 10% Class Participation

-Missing one Lab (and not making it up) will cost one letter grade in your final grade.
+Missing one Lab (and not making it up ) will cost one letter grade in your final grade.
 Missing one homework set will cost one-half of a letter grade in your final grade.
 Final grades will be computed based upon the above weightings.
-Standard grading will be followed (A is 90-100, B is 80-90, etc.) unless the class's distribution of scores is unusual, in which case a standard curve will be used.
+Standard grading will be followed (A is 90-100, B is 80-90, etc.) unless the class's distribution of scores is unusual, in which case a non-standard curve will be usedLab reports in EXCEL spreadsheets should be submitted to elms/Blackboard before leaving the lab.
 Homework is assigned at the end of each Lab.
-You will turn your homework and any revisions to your lab by submitting an Excel spreadsheet file as an e-mail attachment to ELMS Blackboard.
-You can turn in your report and homework anytime during the week, but by no later than 6 PM on the Sunday of the week in which you had the lab.
+You will turn your homework and any revisions to your lab by submitting an Excel spreadsheet file as an e-mail submitted to ELMS Blackboard.
+You can turn in your final report and homework anytime during the week, but by no later than 6 PM on the Sunday of the week in which you had the lab.
 Corrected homework should be available the following week.

-No credit will be given for late homework unless you are seriously ill and provide a written note from your physician.
+No credit will be given for late homework unless you are seriously ill and provide a written note from your physician saying you were unable to perform the work.